 Here’s what to do with one day in Sydney, Australia

 After many years of contemplating the amount of time and effort it would take to get to Australia, you finally jumped on some cheap flight deals.
 Chances are you’ve landed in Sydney, Australia’s largest city.
-If it’s your first time in Sydney, you’re probably facing the same dilemma I face when I first land in a city; “What now?”
+If it’s your first time in Sydney, you’re probably facing the same dilemma I face when I first land in a big city; “What now?”

 If you need to get to any other parts of Sydney, use Transport NSW to plan your trip via public transport.
-Simply enter your location and where you want to go and the app will create a route for you.
+Simply enter your location and where you want to go, and the app will create a route for you.
 If you’re travelling with more people, a cheaper option would be to catch a taxi or order an Uber.

-No doubt after a night (or multiple nights) of travelling, and then getting to your hotel to drop your bags off (or if you’re lucky they can offer an early check-in!), you’re going to need a coffee.
+No doubt after a night (or multiple nights) of traveling, and then getting to your hotel to drop your bags off (or if you’re lucky they can offer an early check-in!), you’re going to need a coffee.
 You’ll soon find that Australians are so crazy about coffee.
-We have a massive coffee culture, and we sure know how to make a damn good one!
+They have a massive coffee culture, and sure know how to make a damn good one!